 People often ask if using beard oil really has any benefits.
 I counter with questions before I make any bold statements.
 They usually are along these lines.

 Does your beard itch the moment you grow it out?
 Is your beard hair embarrassingly flaky and patchy?
 In that case, you'll treasure beard oils with their softening and moisturizing effects.
 They also leave you feeling extra confident with fresh scents.

-We’ll take a closer look at the many benefits of beard oil, how you can concoct one for yourself, and even alternatives for a better experience.
+We'll take a closer look at the many benefits of beard oil for men, how you can concoct one for yourself, and even alternatives for a better experience.

 - Debunking The Age-Long Myth of Beard Oil for Beard Growth